 5. Heart health: Watermelon contains citrulline, an amino acid that relaxes and dilates blood vessels, promoting good blood flow and maintaining a healthy heart.

-6. Gestational edema prevention: Swelling in the hands, feet, and ankles is common during pregnancy.
-Watermelon’s diuretic properties can help reduce fluid retention and alleviate gestational edema.
+6. Gestational oedema prevention: Swelling in the hands, feet, and ankles is common during pregnancy.
+Watermelon’s diuretic properties can help reduce fluid retention and alleviate gestational oedema.

 Also read: Diet for Gestational Diabetes